markusmoenig/noises-and-patterns/noises-and-patterns/Readme.md

 A curated list of common noises and patterns in computer graphics.
-Mostly taken from implementations in [Shadertoy](www.shadertoy.com).
+Mostly taken from implementations on [Shadertoy](www.shadertoy.com).
 All implementations are under the MIT or similar.

 This library is intended for users who need access to raw, unprocessed noise values in Rust.
 This is not intended to be an effect or post processing library.
 All returned values are between [-1..1] or [0..1] as indicated.